msantos/alcove/README.md

 alcove
 ======

-alcove is an Erlang interface for creating system and application containers like sandboxes or Linux containers. alcove works by giving Erlang processes access to the system primitives used for isolating and controlling Unix processes.
+alcove is:

+* a control plane for system processes
+* an interface for system programming
+* a library for building containerized services

 _alcove_ is an external port process (a stand-alone Unix process that communicates with the Erlang VM using